SusmitaManoj/Unemployment-Analysis/README.md

 Estimated Employed = percentage of people employed

 Estimated Labour Participation Rate (%) = labour force participation rate by dividing the number of people actively participating in the labour force by the total number of people eligible to participate in the labor force

+Acknowledgements
+I wouldn't be here without the help of my friends.
+I owe you thanks !!

+Inspiration
+questions?

+1) How Covid-19 affects the employment
+2) how far the unemployment rate will go